Case Manager (Applicant)

 What does a Case Manager do?

 With the help of the Client, the Case Manager compiles the information required for the application.
 The Case Manager then completes and submits the application on behalf of the Client.
 The Case Manager is notified by the A.V.
 Hunter Trust when a funding decision has been made.
 The Case Manager is responsible for informing the Client of the decision.
 The Case Manager is responsible for confirming with the Client that the treatment has been completed or the equipment has been received prior to the A.V.
 Hunter Trust issuing payment to the vendor or dentist.

 Tips for a Successful Application:

-The Funds for One Program, has an annual budget of $350,000.
+The Funds for One Program has a limited annual budget.
 Consequently, not all requests can be funded.
 Remember, each application is evaluated among hundreds of other applications.

 The Background section of the application provides you with an opportunity to make a compelling case for your Clients.
 You can tell their story and describe their motivation to improve their current situation.
 Remember, those reviewing the applications have never met your Clients, so they depend on you to create a comprehensive picture of these individuals and how this funding would help them to move forward on their path toward greater stability.